 Configure all sources as either transmitters or receivers.
 Create a frequency sweep set-up with a specified center frequency, bandwidth and number of subcarriers.
 Assign subcarriers and transmit powers to each transmitter.

-For this workflow we use a base-station with 3 antenna arrays each covering a single 120 degrees sector.
+For this workflow we use a base-station with 3 separate antenna arrays each covering a 120 degree sector.
 For each individual array we use a connected slot array with 16 elements backed by a pec plate.
-The array is designed at 5GHz with elements spaced at half-wavelength.
+The arrays are designed at 5 [GHz] with elements spaced at half-wavelength.
 The city geometry is imported from open street maps with latitude and longitude specified to represent the city center of Los Angeles.
 The import consists of buildings, roads and terrain each assigned as concrete.
-The locations are chosen to place base-stations at the top of the buildings.
-For the user-equipment (UE) we use omnidirectional Hertzian dipole uniform linear antenna arrays with 2 antenna elements.
+The base-station array locations are chosen so that they are at the top of buildings.
+For the user-equipments (UEs), we use omnidirectional uniform linear arrays with 2 Hertzian dipole elements.
 The 4 users are placed on the road at different locations.
-Each individual UE to base-station link is 2x16 MIMO system.
+Each individual UE to base-station link is a 2x16 MIMO system.

-Consider an uplink system in which the 4 users are transmitting to the base-station utilizing orthogonal frequency division multiple access scheme.
-The 4 UE devices are operating over the frequency band of 100Mhz centered around 5GHz carrier frequency.
-As an example, we consider a system with 10 subcarriers where each subcarrier has a dedicated 10MHz of bandwidth.
-We assume that users 1 and 3 share the same first 5 subcarriers in the lower part of the band while users 2 and 4 share the other 5 subcarriers in the upper part of the band.
+Consider an uplink system in which the 4 UEs are transmitting to the base-station utilizing an orthogonal frequency division multiple access scheme.
+The 4 devices are operating at 5 [GHz] over a frequency band of 100 [MHz].
+As an example, we consider a system with 10 subcarriers where each subcarrier has a dedicated 10 [MHz] bandwidth.
+We assume that users 1 and 3 share the first 5 subcarriers in the lower part of the band while users 2 and 4 share the other 5 subcarriers in the upper part of the band.
 The image on the right displays the locations of the users 1 and 3 interfering over the first 5 subcarriers as well as the base station sector which was designed to connect the two users to the cellular network.
 The next section will demonstrate how this particular sector base-station achieves the highest rate for the two UEs.

-Choosing base-station 4 as our choice to connect user 3, we compare 3 linear detection schemes to the ultimate achievable rate limit.
+Choosing base station 4 as our choice to connect user 3, we compare 3 linear detection schemes to the ultimate achievable rate limit.
 The 3 linear detection schemes are maximal ratio combining (MRC), zero forcing (ZF) and linear minimum mean squared error (LMMSE) detection.
 As is expected the LMMSE is the best linear detection scheme.
 LMMSE utilizes the knowledge of the interference channel to obtain the best estimate of the transmitted symbols before decoding.
-Yet the rate achieved by LMMSE is significantly lower than the ultimate achievable rate due to its symbol by symbol decoding structure.
+However the rate achieved by LMMSE is significantly lower than the ultimate achievable rate due to its symbol by symbol decoding structure.
 ZF and MRC detectors fail to deliver good data rates because of strong interference from user 1.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.